treideme/stc89c52-demos/README.md

 # issuing the flash command.
 ```

-### 01 LED Button Timer with Hysteresis
+### LED Button Timer with Debouncing

-Same as above but adds simple hysteresis to the button handling to avoid bouncing effects so the effective time is `1 s`.
+Same as above but adds simple debouncing to the button handling to avoid bouncing effects so the effective time is `1 s`.

 ![LED Button Timer](01_led_button_timer/01_led_button_timer.gif)

-### 01 LED Buzzer
+### LED and Buzzer

 ![LED Buzzer](01_led_buzzer/01_led_buzzer.gif)